Providence Friars men's basketball: Villanova Wildcats

 The two smallest schools in the original Big East, Providence and the Villanova Wildcats, currently battle at least twice each year during conference play.
 The two teams first met on February 15, 1936, resulting in a 46–37 Friars victory.
-Villanova leads the all-time series, 59–38, as of the end of the 2015–16 NCAA basketball season.
+Villanova leads the all-time series, 67-42 since 1949-1950.
 The rivalry is elevated by the Catholic orders which run the schools; Providence's Dominicans and Villanova's Augustinians.

 Boston College Eagles

 These two former Big East rivals are in adjacent states with both teams said to have among the most intense fans in New England.
 Though they now reside in separate conferences, they still meet occasionally during non-conference play.

 Connecticut Huskies

 The only two New England schools in the old Big East for its final eight seasons, these two schools fought for New England bragging rights each year until the 2013 season, when Providence and 6 other teams in the "Catholic 7" broke away to form the new Big East and UConn remained in the now-called American Athletic Conference.
 UConn joined the new Big East and started playing in the conference in 2020, renewing the rivalry.